microsoft/atlas-design/site/src/components/table.md

 ---
 title: Table
-description: Table element and it's modifiers.
+description: Table element and its modifiers.
 template: standard
 ---

 # Table

-Table element helps organize content into rows and columns. `table` class adds basic styles to the tables fast and easily.
+The table element helps organize content into rows and columns.
+The `table` class adds basic styles to the tables fast and easily.
 Adding supported modifiers will get a custom and responsive look to the table.

 ## Usage